Etoposide (Toposar®, VePesid®, VP-16)

 How to Take Your Medication

-- For Oral: Swallow the medicine whole with or without food.
+- For Oral: Swallow the medicine as prescribed by your doctor.

-- Missed dose: If you vomit or miss a dose, take your next dose at the regular time.
+- Missed dose: If you vomit or miss a dose, contact your doctor for further instructions.
 Do not take 2 doses at the same time.
-Instead, continue with your regular dosing schedule and contact your physician.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.